 You can rent jet skis or boats from the Antelope Point Marina, the same place you would rent the kayaks.

 **Keep in mind that if you kayak on a day where the lake isn’t busy, the kayaking wouldn’t be too hard.
 I unfortunately went on a Saturday when the lake was packed with boats.

 Where is Antelope Canyon?

-Antelope Canyon is located in Northern Arizona, right on the boarder of Utah.
+Antelope Canyon is located in Northern Arizona, right on the boarder of Utah in a small town called Page.
 The canyon is fairly large and has a few different access points, one from Lake Powell!
 To access this point, you will need to start at Antelope Point Marina (or the public boat ramp if you have your own boat / kayak), and head left towards the slot canyon.

 You will kayak both in the main area of Lake Powel and in the slot canyon area until the water gets shallow enough for you to park the kayak and walk into the canyon.

 Recommended Read: ULTIMATE List of Things to do in Page, AZ!